Manual

 If you have any questions about how to best install or secure your AC Shade, feel free to reach out to us — see our Contact Us page.

 Every installation will look a little different — and that’s perfectly fine.
-The AC Shade was designed to adapt.
-The goal is simple: keep it stable while letting your unit breathe.
+AC Shade was designed to adapt.

-- Use at least three secure points for balance.
+- Aim for at least three secure anchor points for balance

 If it feels stable and your fan breathes freely, you did it right.